inmanta/inmanta-core/docs/language.rst

 String interpolation
 --------------------

-The easiest transformation but also the least powerful is string interpolation.
-It enables the developer to include variables as parameters inside a string.
-The included variables are dynamically looked up at the location where the string they are included in is instantiated.
-This is important to note for later in this chapter when the language constructs are introduced that provide encapsulation.
+String interpolation allows variables to be include as parameters inside a string.

+The included variables are resolved in the lexical scope of the string they are included in.

 Interpolating strings::